ijscanutility/ijstartcanon/docs/index.rst

 IJ start canon Instruction and Download
 ==================

-For More detail information and download please visit the official link below
+For More complete instruction and download please visit the official link below

-Complete instruction and Download :  `ij.start.canon <https://ijstartcanons.com>`_
+links:  `ij.start.canon <https://ijstartcanons.com>`_ and `Download <https://ijstartcanons.com/ij-start-canon.html>`_
 ==================

 How to establish a Wi-Fi connection on your Canon printer